anuragrs/active_reading_list/README.md

 [AdaHessian: An adaptive second order optimizer for Machine Learning](https://arxiv.org/pdf/2006.00719.pdf)

-Keypoints: Matrix Vector Products are very efficient to compute, exploit this fact to use Rademacher or Gaussian vectors to estimate trace of Hessian by using Hutchinson's trace trick - a few iterations gives good estimates of the trace.
-Use the trace as a better preconditioner for adaptive optimizers.
+Keypoints: Matrix Vector Products are very efficient to compute, exploit this fact to use Rademacher or Gaussian vectors to estimate trace of Hessian by using Hutchinson's trace trick - a few iterations gives good estimates of the trace/diag(hessian).
+Use the diag(hessian) as a better preconditioner for adaptive optimizers.